pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Aggregate events
 ----------------

-Aggregate events represent original decisions by a domain model that advance the state of an application.
+Aggregate events represent original decisions made in a domain model that advance the state of an application.
 The library's :class:`~eventsourcing.domain.AggregateEvent` class is defined as a subclass of :class:`~eventsourcing.domain.DomainEvent`.
 It can be used to define domain-specific aggregate event objects in your domain model.
 Aggregate